h3romoto/amazon-clone/NOTES.md

 ### Components
 - Clean up component image and ratings placement
-- Implement react-flip-move (Github: joshwcomeau/react-flip-move)
+- Implement animations react-flip-move (Github: joshwcomeau/react-flip-move)
 - Add content to the Checkout Amazon card banner
+- Add a footer to all the pages

 ### Other
 - "Warning: Each child in a list should have a unique "key" prop.
 Check the render method of `Product`."